4 Easy Ways to Make Sure People Never Forget Your Ad

 These are the core factors that need to feature, in some way, in your ad.
 How you convey that is up to you – there is a whole world of options open to you – and you have no need to feel restricted when it comes to engaging people.
 The fact remains, though, that all too often, people go all-in with their vision, without considering what it says about their product.

-It’s easy to see why this happens – designers getting ahead of themselves and wanting to prove their artistic credentials, or agency copywriters aiming for Cannes Lions recognition – but it doesn’t have to be that way.
-Keeping a strong focus even if all those around you are losing theirs will ensure that your product remains in the minds of consumers long after the first glimpse at your ad.
+It’s easy to see why this happens – designers getting ahead of themselves and wanting to prove their artistic credentials or agency copywriters aiming for Cannes Lions recognition – but it doesn’t have to be that way.
+Keeping a strong focus, even if all those around you are losing theirs, will ensure that your product remains in the minds of consumers long after the first glimpse at your ad.

 “He waits…”

-In particular the Guinness ‘Surfing Horses’ ad has become the stuff of legend thanks to illustrating the best qualities of Guinness – as the ad sees it.
+In particular, the Guinness ‘Surfing Horses’ ad has become the stuff of legend thanks to illustrating the best qualities of Guinness – as the ad sees it.
 It shows a metaphorical tidal wave of refreshment, which is what the makers of the Irish beer hope people drinking it will feel.

 Whether this cryptic approach to advertising would work with a product that is less iconic than Guinness is open to discussion, but it at least illustrates that to be ‘about’ a product, and to show its good qualities, it is possible to do a great deal without simply showing a picture of what you’re selling.

-Jokes Can Help You Make Your Point
+Jokes Can Help Make You Memorable

-When you’re giving a presentation, it is often said “start with a joke”.
+When you’re giving a presentation, it is often said, “start with a joke”.
 There are caveats to this; it depends on the subject of the presentation, and on the audience.
 However, it does focus the minds of those listening to what you’re saying.
 Laughter is like a natural release valve, and it makes everyone feel better.

 The makers of Players Unknown Battleground (PUBG), the battle royale shooter that inspired viral sensation Fortnite, understood this.
 They recently launched a series of ads featuring “The Worst Player in the World”.
 They use him to poke fun at the online players of PUBG who don’t seem to take part in the game with any logic or understanding of how to be successful in it.

-While the campaign won’t attract people who don’t already play online shooters, it serves the dual purpose of reinforcing the loyalty and encouraging the return business of those who already enjoy the game, while also reminding lapsed players of what they enjoyed about it, and maybe encouraging fans of other shooters such as the Call of Duty or Halo series, to try it out and see if they enjoy it.
+While the campaign won’t attract people who don’t already play online shooters, it serves the dual purpose of reinforcing loyalty and encouraging the return business of those who already enjoy the game, while also reminding lapsed players of what they enjoyed about it, and maybe encouraging fans of other shooters such as the Call of Duty or Halo series, to try it out and see if they enjoy it.

 This consistent approach to graphic design means that Apple’s understated ads are recognizable to everyone as soon as they come on, but people still watch for subtle variations.
 These variations happen within that narrow selection of colors, which come in various combinations.